Coming soon

 Part 3: Consumer Apps

-In this essay, I discuss the role of consumer applications.
+In this essay, I’ll discuss the role of consumer applications.
 To begin, I walk through the opportunity to land a wedge with the consumer in the form of a mobile app or consumer portal.
-These wedges typically are at the end of a merchant’s VSV workflow to provide a consumer with strong utility or a better experience.
+These wedges typically are at the end of a VSV’s merchant workflow, to provide a consumer with strong utility or a better experience.

-So why are consumer apps important to a VSV?
+So why are consumer apps important to almost every VSV?

 Direct Engagement

-A consumer app gives the merchant (and the VSV) a direct communication channel and user information for future interactions.
-This stands in stark contrast with marketplaces—oftentimes, those businesses will obfuscate the consumer’s contact information from the merchant to force all interactions through their platform.
+Consumer apps create a direct link between the VSV and the merchant’s customer.
+A consumer app gives the merchant (and the VSV) a communication channel and user information for future interactions.
+This stands in stark contrast with marketplaces, which will oftentimes obfuscate the consumer’s contact information from the merchant to force all interactions through their platform.

 Improve the Experience

 Merchants can use the consumer app to offer customized service, recommendations, and general consumer education.
-Throughout the consumer’s interaction with the merchant, a VSV consumer wedge acts like grease on the wheels, smoothing the transaction with features like self-serve.
-All of these are enabled by integration with the VSV platform, making it a clear win for its merchants.
+Throughout the consumer’s interaction with the merchant, a VSV consumer wedge acts like greased butter, smoothing the transaction out with features like self-serve.
+All of these are enabled by being integrated with the VSV platform, making it a clear win for its merchants.

 Drive Demand

 Perhaps the biggest value for the consumer app is that it can start to funnel demand.
 Most VSVs are only present at the end of the purchase consideration funnel, facilitating the transaction.
-A consumer app allows a VSV to move up the funnel, increasing its importance to the merchant.
-Marketing campaigns can turn one-time customers into repeat purchasers.
-Social hooks with group functionalities like “Order Together” can attract new customers—or it can be as simple as embedding an Instagram share button to drive general awareness.
+A consumer app allows a VSV to move up the funnel, increasing their importance to the merchant: marketing campaigns can turn one-time customers into repeat purchasers, social hooks with group functionalities like “order together” can attract new customers, or it can be as simple as embedding an Instagram share button to drive general awareness.

 Defensive Bulwark

-Finally, and maybe most importantly, a consumer app serves as a shield to fend off marketplace competitors seeking to disrupt your VSV business.
-Dislodging a VSV is hard enough for a marketplace competitor, but it’s damn near impossible if a VSV has a control point with both the merchant and the merchant’s consumer.
+Finally, and perhaps most importantly, a consumer app serves as a shield to fend off marketplace competitors seeking to disrupt your business.
+Dislodging a VSV is hard enough for a marketplace competitor, but it’s damn near impossible if the VSV has a control point with both the merchant and a direct relationship with the merchant’s consumer.

 I won’t sugarcoat this—it will not be an initial easy sell to merchants.
-It is crucial you build processes to soothe merchant concerns.
+It is crucial you build processes to soothe merchant concerns when you launch a consumer wedge.

 Overcoming Merchant Objections